iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 **Remark**

-It's worth observing carefully on how the error
+It's worth observing carefully on the manifestation of
 $$
 \dist(\mathbf 0, \partial \mathcal M(\tilde x_k; y_k))
 \le
 \frac{\kappa}{k + 1} \Vert \tilde x_k - y_k\Vert
 $$
-manifests in the convergence proof.
+in convergence proof.
-In the case where no error is being made for the inexact evalatuion, we would have $A_k = 1$ for the proof.
+In the case where no error is being made for the inexact evaluation, we would have $A_k = 1$ for the proof.